mahammad-mostafa/leader-board-list/README.md

 <!-- TITLE -->

-# 🏷️ Leader Board List App
+# 🏷️ Leader Board List

 This is the seventh project in the second module of the **Microverse** program.
 <br/>